-The ideal candidate for this challenging project should present a background in ecotoxicology.
+The ideal candidate for this challenging project should present background in ecotoxicology.
 Experience with marine invertebrate laboratory maintenance and exposure is necessary.
 The job includes extensive experimental work involving marine invertebrates sampling and exposure to different test conditions.
 The present proposal includes in vivo and in vitro chronic and acute exposures with adults and gametes of different species, representing estuarine environments.
 After exposure to different scenarios, the candidate will perform a suite of ecotoxicological tools, measuring the alterations induced at different biological levels, including the assessment of biochemical, physiological, immunological and histopathological responses.
 The candidate will develop knowledge that will contribute to wildlife biodiversity conservation and water safety, focusing on a better understanding and evaluation of the impacts resulting from PFAS, contributing to promote the UN's SDGs 13 and 14.

+It is expected that this proposal meets the expectation of one Italian student, who has devoted her recent research to the ecotoxicological impacts of emerging pollutants on marine species.
+The contact with this student was established and she meets all the requirements to apply to this funding, presenting an excellent and highly competitive CV.
 The candidate will work under the supervision of CESAM researchers, prof Rosa Freitas and prof Amadeu Soares, whose complementary expertise covers the project's core topics.
-He/She will integrate a dynamic transdisciplinary research team, providing additional support and specific know-how.
+He/She will integrate a dynamic transdisciplinary research team, providing additional support and specific knowhow.
 The team has various ongoing national/international research projects and an extensive collaboration network with other research institutions.
 Thus, collaboration with researchers from different institutions (within or not the proponents' network) will be encouraged and fundamental to accomplish the aims proposed.